cytoscape/cytoscape.js-automove/README.md

   // - 'drag' => matching nodes are effectively dragged along
   reposition: 'mean',

-  // for `reposition: 'mean'`, specify nodes that should be ignored in the mean calculation
-  // - a function that returns true for nodes to be ignored
-  // - a selector that matches the nodes to be ignored
-  // - a collection of nodes to be ignored (very good for performance)
-  meanIgnores: function( node ){ return false; },

-  // for `reposition: 'drag'`, specify nodes that when dragged cause the matched nodes to move along (i.e. the master nodes)
-  // - a function that returns true for nodes to be listened to for drag events
-  // - a selector that matches the nodes to be listened to for drag events
-  // - a collection of nodes to be listened to for drag events (very good for performance)
-  dragWith: function( node ){ return false; },

   // specify when the repositioning should occur by specifying a function that
   // calls update() when reposition updates should occur
   // - function( update ){ /* ... */ update(); } => a manual function for updating